confluentinc/librdkafka/tests/chaos/README.md

   reassign <t> <p>   replace partition's current leader with a non-
                      replica broker (data moves).
+Falls back to reorder when the cluster is saturated. add-consumer       spawn a new share-consumer subprocess
+                     (consumer-K where K is the next free index) remove-consumer [k]
+                     stop one running share-consumer.
+With k, targets consumer-k; without k, picks uniformly at random.
-Falls back to reorder when the cluster is saturated. show               full replica + ISR view (kafka-topics.sh --describe) leaders            shorthand: just current leader per partition status             broker up/down state for all brokers
+                     Floors at 1 so at least one stays alive. show               full replica + ISR view (kafka-topics.sh --describe) leaders            shorthand: just current leader per partition status             broker up/down state for all brokers